FeatureBaseDB/featurebase-docs/docs/sql-guide/statements/statement-insert-bulk.md

 * SQL expressions that match those in the `column_list`, and
 * specify data transformations using ordinal positions defined in the `MAP` clause

-In addition:
+{: .note}
-* IDSETQ and STRINGSETQ data type timestamps and values can be loaded using the [`TUPLE()` function](/docs/sql-guide/functions/function-tuple)
+Any variables are evaluated during execution for each row.

-* Any variables are evaluated during execution for each row.
+{% include /sql-guide/setq-tuple-extra.md %}

 ### CSV Value Assignment
 There are special assignments for certain literal values when inserting CSV data.